Extending Instructional System Design

 - It is a good tool for getting new Learning Designers up and running

-- No matter what planning and design tool you use to create your learning platforms, you will probably always fall back on some of the steps within ADDIE
+- No matter what planning and design tool you use to create your learning platforms, you will probably always fall back on many of the steps within ADDIE

 Frog Design's Got X Problems? is used to solve wicked or complex problems for 21st century challenges that defy conventional planning.
 Their approach uses a use a four-step process (ICDA):

 - Immersion — soaking yourself in the problem to harvest customer insights

 - Convergence — bringing together all things such as physical, technology, software, and services into a logical design